spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/12-build-artifacts.md

 * All prerequisites outlined in the [Build Edge Artifacts](/clusters/edge/edgeforge-workflow/palette-canvos) guide, except for this guide, your Linux machine must have 100 GB of storage or higher.
 The actual storage will depend on the size of the content bundle you will use to build the Edge installer ISO image.

-* Provider images are built following the [Build Edge Artifacts](/clusters/edge/edgeforge-workflow/palette-canvos) guide.
+* The required provider images for your cluster must be readily available.
+Refer to the [Build Edge Artifacts](/clusters/edge/edgeforge-workflow/palette-canvos) guide to learn how to create provider images.

 * One of the provider images is pushed to an image registry.
 This guide uses a provider image compatible with K3s v1.25.x pushed to the [ttl.sh](https://ttl.sh/) image registry.
 However, you can use any other provider image and registry per your requirements.